-It stands to reason that the specific type and duration of physical therapy varies depending on each patient and the procedure performed.
-Physical therapy after open back surgery, for example, will typically begin slowly and eventually progress in scope over the following months.
-Regardless of the procedure, doctors uniformly agree that physical therapy quickens the healing process.
+It stands to reason that the specific type and duration of physical therapy varies, depending on each patient and the procedure performed.
+Physical therapy after traditional open back surgery, for example, will typically begin slowly and eventually progress in scope over the following months.
+Regardless of the procedure, physicians uniformly agree that physical therapy quickens the healing process.

 Physical therapy after back surgery helps patients: